m-heim/Npc/README.md

 | :x: | Optimizations |

 ## How to
-- recommended way to contribute is via vscode in windows with wsl or simply in linux.
+- Recommended way to contribute is via vscode in Windows with wsl or simply in Linux.
 If you want to use another IDE do so as you wish though.
-The advantages are that the workflow is setup already.
+The advantage of using vscode is that there is a proper workflow setup already.
-- the settings and extensions are provided in .vscode
+- The settings for formatting and the extensions are in the /.vscode directory, you can see the recommended extensions in the extensions tab.

-Would really appreciate to see a pull request from you
+- Fork and make a pull request

 ## Overview of components